olga-demidko/documentation/docs/guide/np-cli/troubleshooting.md

 6. Fill out the `Target URL` info and click on **Start Scan**, this step will validate the current machine has access to the target application.

+    > [!NOTE|label:Note]
-  !> **Note**: This will create a new scan, but it will not perform any active attack scenarios, the only test that will run is a passive security header check on the target application
+    This will create a new scan, but it will not perform any active attack scenarios, the only test that will run is a passive security header check on the target application

 7. After the connection to the target application was validated successfully, click on **Next**